Save money and see the essentials including Park Güell and Sagrada Familia!

 {{ticket-block-triple}}

-Another masterpiece by Antoni Gaudi, Casa Batlló is a UNESCO World Heritage Site and a tourist favourite.
-Located on Passeig de Gràcia, one of Barcelona's most prestigious streets, this modernist building is renowned for its vibrant colours and unique design inspired by nature.
+Another masterpiece by Antoni Gaudi, Casa Batlló is another of the city's UNESCO World Heritage Sites and another firm tourist favourite.
+Found on Passeig de Gràcia, which is one of Barcelona's most prestigious streets, the modernist building is known for its vibrant colours and unique design inspired by nature.
 Gaudi's aversion to straight lines is evident throughout.
-Casa Batlló is a must-see for anyone visiting Barcelona.

 ‘La Rambla’, also known as ‘Las Ramblas’, is a lively street in the heart of Barcelona.
 It stretches for around 1.2 km from Port Vell to Plaça de Catalunya, and it attracts millions of tourists annually.
 Points of interest include the central square of Plaça de Catalunya, La Boqueria Market with its fresh produce and tapas, the Erotica Museum, and the Columbus Monument, which you can climb and it offers stunning views of the city.

-Park Güell, another Gaudi creation, is a fairy-tale-like park in Barcelona and a UNESCO World Heritage Site.
+Park Güell (another Gaudi creation) is a fairy-tale-like park and another UNESCO World Heritage Site.
 The park is divided into a free forest area and the Monumental Zone, which requires a ticket.
-Covering 12 hectares, it features famous attractions like the Dragon Staircase and Hypostyle Room.
+Covering 12 hectares, the Monumental Zone has famous attractions like the Dragon Staircase and Hypostyle Room.
 Originally intended as an exclusive housing estate, it was transformed by Gaudi into a public park.

 Casa Milà, or ‘La Pedrera’ using its nickname, is another UNESCO World Heritage Site by Gaudi, and also located on Passeig de Gràcia.
 Its stone facade resembles a rock quarry, hence the nickname ‘La Pedrera’ which translates to that in Spanish.
 Built between 1906 and 1912, it defied local building regulations but was later recognized as a monument.
 Like other Gaudi properties, Casa Milà features curved lines and nature-inspired designs.